 Grammar instruction follows a very logical progression similar to math.
 Just as a math teacher wouldn’t teach multiplication and division before addition and subtraction, a grammar teacher wouldn’t teach diagramming without first teaching the parts of the sentence.

-Students must have a firm understanding of the building blocks of grammar before asking them to apply or integrate their knowledge in their writing.
+Students must have a firm understanding of the building blocks of grammar before we can ask them to apply or integrate the knowledge into their writing.
 This starts with the parts of speech (individual units of speech) and progresses towards the parts of a sentence (individual units functioning together) and culminates with the different types of sentences (or diagramming, should you want to go there).

 Download my free grammar guide that will become your handy go-to grammar resource because it’s easy to print and stick in your planner, and it looks great, too.

 So let’s start at the beginning: the parts of speech.

 The Parts of Speech